fuzziqersoftware/cyclone/README.md

 Patterns may be given here; all series that match the pattern will be deleted.
 Entire directory trees can also be deleted by providing a pattern ending in `.**` (this is a special case and does not work in other places or other commands).

 This command does not return until the changes are committed to disk, even if write buffering is used.

+#### rename_series

+This command renames one or more series.
+Patterns may be not given here.

+Any buffered writes for the renamed series will be reassigned to the new series name.
+If there is an uncommitted update_metadata action for a series, it cannot be renamed.

+This command does not return until the rename is committed to disk, even if write buffering is used.

 #### read